 Classic Load Balancer provides basic load balancing across multiple Amazon EC2 instances and operates at both the request level and connection level.
 Classic Load Balancer is intended for applications that were built within the EC2-Classic network.

-Elastic Load Balancing automatically distributes incoming traffic across multiple targets – Amazon EC2 instances, containers, and IP addresses – in multiple Availability Zones and ensures only healthy targets receive traffic.
+Elastic Load Balancing automatically distributes incoming traffic across multiple targets – Amazon EC2 instances, containers, IP addresses, and Lambda functions – in multiple Availability Zones and ensures only healthy targets receive traffic.
 Elastic Load Balancing can also load balance across a Region, routing traffic to healthy targets in different Availability Zones.

 Elastic Load Balancing works with Amazon Virtual Private Cloud (VPC) to provide robust security features, including integrated certificate management, user-authentication, and SSL/TLS decryption.
 Together, they give you the flexibility to centrally manage TLS settings and offload CPU intensive workloads from your applications.